my-janala/app-modernisation-demo/SPEAKER_NOTES.md

 ## Opening Hook Options

 ### For Cloud Native Communities
-*"How many of you are helping organizations move to Kubernetes but struggle with legacy application assessment?
-Today I'll show you how Konveyor can identify containerization blockers in minutes, not months."*
+*"How many of you are helping organisations move to Kubernetes but struggle with legacy application assessment?
+Today I'll show you how Konveyor can identify containerisation blockers in minutes, not months."*

 ### For Platform Engineers
 *"Every migration project starts with the same question: which applications are cloud-ready?
-What if I told you we could assess entire portfolios automatically and get AI-powered modernization recommendations?"*
+What if I told you we could assess entire portfolios automatically and get AI-powered modernisation recommendations?"*

 ### For Kubernetes Practitioners
 *"Legacy applications aren't the enemy of cloud-native - they're the foundation.
 The question isn't whether to modernize legacy apps for Kubernetes, it's how to do it safely and efficiently with the right tools."*